nordeck/matrix-neoboard/README.md

 ### Running with a local version of the matrix-widget-toolkit

-If changes inside matrix-widget-toolkit are required or for debugging purposes, you can clone the repos next to each other and yarn link the packages:
+If changes inside matrix-widget-toolkit are required or for debugging purposes, you can clone the repos next to each other and link the packages with `yarn link`:

 ```
 ls